flashlight/flashlight/docs/source/extend.rst

 Extending Modules
 -----------------
-flashlight provides a flexible API to describe new modules.
-It is simple to extend flashlight to describe complex neural architectures.
-Here, we show how one can describe a ResNet 2-layer Block as a Module in flashlight.
+flashlight provides a flexible API to describe new Modules so as to create complex neural architectures.
+Below, we detail creating ResNet 2-layer block by extending flashlight's ``Module``.

 ::